-In this program, students will develop skills to assist families and consumers with decisions to improve their lives.
-This program will cover diverse topics, including consumer and family finance, personal development, nutrition, child development, and family life.
-This major can also be paired with the Career and Technical Education major to prepare students to become FCS teachers in middle and high schools.
+In this program, you'll develop skills to assist families and consumers with decisions to improve their lives.
+You'll receive a broad education that covers diverse topics including consumer and family finance, personal development, nutrition, child development, and family life.
+This major can also be paired with the career and technical education major to prepare students to become FCS teachers in middle and high schools.
 Graduates are also uniquely suited to work in the Extension realm, providing FCS education to the public.